byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 If you don't get this, check with a Symbiflow TA for help.

 ## 1.1 Preparing A Specific Lab
-When you get ready to process one of your own designs, do the following:
+When you get ready to process one of your own designs, there are two ways to proceed.
+In either case you need to collect all the files that were a part of your original design and place them into a directory such as `~/220-myusername/Labs/Lab5`.

+### 1.1.1 Using the .xpr File to Help Collect Your Files
+If you still have the .xpr file from your Vivado project (yuou will have it unless you explicitly have deleted it), you can do the following:
 1. Find the directory where your original project was.
 Specifically look for the directory containing a file with a `.xpr` extension.
 It might be something like `/home/myusername/EE220/Lab5` (and inside that directory there would be a `Lab5.xpr` file).
 Make note of the entire path to that file as in: `/home/myusername/EE220/Lab5/Lab5.xpr`.
 2. Execute the `collectFiles` program like this:
 ```